bbenaddi/LLparser/README.md

 # LLparser
 Left-to-right, Leftmost derivation

+## Grammar :

 we will consider the following small LL(1) grammar:
 G : R -> RR | R+R | R* | (R) | a | b

+## Remove ambiguous and left recursion:

 the grammar is ambiguous. so we construct an equivalent unambiguous grammar G' :
      R -> R + E | E
 G':  E -> ET | T
      T -> T* | F